Healthcare is no longer too complicated to disrupt; new competition is in town

 What to do?

 How are healthcare leaders to manage the transition to a market that will almost certainly involve these formidable players?
 For sure, healthcare executives cannot surrender to weariness, or let champions of the status quo continue to decide on the top priorities.
+Here are some immediate things executives can to do address this threat:

 Nancy Wise, Managing Partner, Spring Street Exchange